 So you are considering buying rental property.
 You are now among the millions of people each year who consider buying investment real estate.
-Owning rental property can be very rewarding financially.
+Owning an income property in Arizona can be very rewarding financially.

 Becoming a successful rental property owner requires some work on your part.
 While it is possible to sit back and collect income year after year without doing any other work on your property, it is not a very realistic expectation if you want to maintain a profitable investment for years to come.